MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-rich-activation.md

 Packaged apps that use the Windows App SDK support all 44 of UWP's [activation kinds](/uwp/api/Windows.ApplicationModel.Activation.ActivationKind).
 Each activation kind has its own corresponding implementation of [IActivatedEventArgs](/uwp/api/windows.applicationmodel.activation.iactivatedeventargs) which contain properties relevant to that specific kind of activation.

-Packaged apps will always receive activation event arguments in their `Activation` event handler, and also have the option of calling `AppInstance.GetActivatedEventArgs`.
+Packaged apps will always receive activation event arguments in their [AppInstance.Activated](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.activated) event handler, and also have the option of calling [AppInstance.GetActivatedEventArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.getactivatedeventargs).

 ### Activation registration